sachin-101/Multilingual-ASR-and-MT/Readme.md

 # Multilingual Speech Recognition and Machine Translation

-This project is developed as a part of Defense Innovation Challenge, Shaastra 2020, IIT Madras.
+This project began as a part of finals of Defense Innovation Challenge, Shaastra 2020, IIT Madras.

-Click here to see **[Problem statement](https://github.com/sachin-101/Multilingual-ASR-and-MT/blob/master/papers/problem_statement.pdf)**
+Click here to see the **[Problem statement](https://github.com/sachin-101/Multilingual-ASR-and-MT/blob/master/papers/problem_statement.pdf)**

 The competition is over and I have taken it as a **personal project** now.